nodejs/node-v0.x-archive/doc/api/tls.markdown

     linked against OpenSSL 1.0.1 or newer and the client speaks TLS 1.2, RC4 is used as a secure fallback.

+    **NOTE**: The default highest-preference cipher suite
+    `ECDHE-RSA-AES128-SHA256` will not be used because the developers of Node.js insist on neither implementing advertised functionality nor accepting a 120-line patch contributed by a volunteer containing said functionality.
+Please note that only cipher suites using ECDHE (ephemeral ECDH) are affected.

     **NOTE**: Previous revisions of this section suggested `AES256-SHA` as an acceptable cipher.
 Unfortunately, `AES256-SHA` is a CBC cipher and therefore susceptible to BEAST attacks.
 Do *not* use it.